dasnoopy/git-check/README.md

 ```

 **Note 2:**<br />
-When add a new git repo to the file, Last_Check and Current_Commit keys can be any numeric value.<br />
+When add a new git repo url to the json file, __Current_Commit__ keys have a "fake" id.<br />
-These values will be overwritten,with correct data,after first run script unless you use the `--check_only` argument.
+This id will be overwritten with latest commit after first script execution, unless you use the `--check_only` argument.

 ![Screenshot](https://raw.github.com/dasnoopy/git-check/main/screenshot.png)